 Other treatment methods include laser treatments, fillers, punch excision, punch grafting, and chemical peels.
 These treatments can be performed by dermatologists or dermatologic surgeons.

 Early treatment.
-Early treatment can prevent psychological stress that often accompanies ice pick scars.
+Early treatment can prevent the psychological stress that often accompanies ice pick scars.
 Catching acne early can clear skin and prevent acne from getting worse.
-You may need to make prevention part of your daily ritual to prevent acne outbreaks, but that may be a better option than dealing with the stress of permanent acne scars.
+You may need to make prevention part of your daily ritual to prevent acne outbreaks and that may be a better option than dealing with the stress of permanent acne scars.

 Acne is often dismissed as a transitory condition prevalent in adolescents, that will go away on its own.
 Treatment of ice pick scars is often delayed, particularly in male individuals, even though early intervention can mean the difference between a permanent scar and a more treatable one.